Pain & Injury · 腕

 Why acupuncture works here

-Three layers at once, local, segmental, and central, chosen for what your body is asking for.
+It works on three layers at once: local, segmental, and central.
+We choose the points for what your body is asking for.

 Releases the source